UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS03.md

 ## Mechanical design

-The instrument consists two PCBs connected by standard 2.54 mm pitch 15x2 pin-header.
-The pin-header could be the both straight or angled, depending of the desired "L" or parallel "II" PCB configuration.
-In case of parallel mounting the PCBs are separated by a screw collumns.
+The instrument consists of two PCBs connected by a standard 2.54 mm pitch 15x2 pin-header.
+The pin-header could be both straight or angled, depending on the desired "L" or parallel "II" PCB configuration.
+In the case of parallel mounting, the PCBs are separated by screw columns, and the sensing PCB is above the data processing PCB.

 ![AIRDOS03 data processing board dimensions](https://raw.githubusercontent.com/ThunderFly-aerospace/TFUNIPAYLOAD01/refs/heads/TFUNIPAYLOAD01B/doc/img/TFUNIPAYLOAD01_dimensions.png)